TheCowboyAI/nixos-flashstor/readme.md

 ## minio.nix
 MinIO specific settings module

 # Installation

+This is the tested process.

+1.  boot to a non-gui nixos installer image (or the iso here)
+    -  we want to avoid kexec when running nixos-anywhere
+    -  to make an image, execute ```just build``` with a usb device of at least 16GB (so we can backup the 8G eMMC)
+2.  set the network IPs (172.16.0.2)
+    -  we want a fixed ip, you may want it in a secured dmz.
+3.  create a network port to access 172.16.0.2 from your installation device
+    -  plug in the flashstor network into this port
+4.  plug the usb device into the flashstor
+5.  turn on the flashstor and boot to usb
+    - if you pluggeed in a keyboard and monitor, you can see it boot
+    - hit F2 on boot to see the BIOS Menu
+    - set boot the usb first
+6.  ping 172.16.0.2
+    -  you need to be able to access this device
+7.  on the build device:
+    - execute ```just deploy```
-create a network port to access 172.16.0.2 plug in the flashstor to this port execute just build to a usb device at least 16GB plug the usb device into the flashstor turn on the flashstor and boot to usb ping 172.16.0.2 execute just deploy this will install the system to /dev/sda, the usb device (which it will overwrite) and create the zpool with the 12 drives test the deployment see if you can reach https://172.16.0.2:9001
+    - this will install the system to /dev/sda, the usb device (which it will overwrite) and create a zpool with the 12 drives, ready for MinIO.
+8.  test the deployment
+    - execute ```just test```
+    - see if you can reach MinIO at https://172.16.0.2:9001
+9.  if satisfied with the deployment:
+    1.  backup eMMC (optional)
+        - execute ```backup-emmc```
+    2.  write to eMMC (optional)
+        - execute ```install-emmc```
+    3.  reboot
+    4.  hit F2 on boot to see the BIOS Menu
+        - set boot the eMMC first
+10. reboot into working system